Project Grant – Registration Instructions

 Task 6: Preview

 The Nominated Principal Applicant will review all components of the registration to ensure participant information is complete.
 To mark the preview task as complete, every other task must be marked as complete.
-The Nominated Principal Applicant will have the opportunity to preview the Full Registration Package prior to submitting the registration to CIHR.
+The Nominated Principal Applicant must preview the Full Registration Package prior to submitting the registration to CIHR.

 Task 7: Consent and Submit